benzaremean/wetransfer-test-task/README.md

 There is a custom service `./allure-report-service` that generates allure reports on completion of tests

-Feature file, step definitions and world can be found in src/features
+Feature file, step definitions and world can be found in `src/features`

+Page objects are available in `src/pages`

+Files uploaded in the test are available in `src/files`

 I wrote two scenarios one for a single file upload and the other for multiple file uploads